Real estate SEO: a basic guide for teams and brokerages

 Reviews are both a conversion lever and a local proof signal.
 The key is creating a system that feels natural:

-• Respond to every review with a human voice and local details
+- Respond to every review with a human voice and local details

-Content that beats portals
+Content that beats portals (neighborhood hubs, school guides, market updates, FAQs)

 Portals can publish thousands of pages.
 What they struggle to publish is local expertise that sounds like a local.
+That’s your edge!

 The four content types that win for brokerages

-• School and lifestyle guides: written like a local, not a brochure
+- School and lifestyle guides written like a local, not a brochure

-Neighborhood hub template
+Neighborhood hub template (and how to scale it)

 Include:

-• Micro-areas locals actually use and enjoy
+- Micro-areas locals actually use

-• Housing stock and typical home styles
+- Housing stock and typical home styles

-• What people do on weekends there (restaurants, parks, rock climbing gyms, etc.)
+- What people do on weekends there

-• A short FAQ section
+- A short FAQ section that answers real questions

 FAQs that win clicks (and trust)